privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     google.protobuf.Struct auction_signals = 3;

     // Signals about client device.
-    // Copied from Auction Config in SellerFrontEnd service. oneof DeviceSignals {
+    oneof DeviceSignals {
       // A JSON object constructed by Android containing contextual
       // information that SDK or app knows about and that adtech's bidding